Essential tremor patient flow for DBS

 - 30 days post-lead placement – Wound check and neurology optimization appointment.

-- 60 days post lead-placement – Neurology appointment, ongoing programming adjustments as needed.
+- 60 days post lead-placement – Neurology appointment, ongoing programming if needed.

-- 90 days and six months post lead-placement – Neurology appointments, ongoing programming adjustments as needed.
+- 90 days and six months post lead-placement – Neurology appointments, ongoing programming if needed.

-For programming after the initial stimulator activation, the patient is welcome to continue in our Parkinson's Disease and Movement Disorders Program.
+For programming after the initial stimulator activation, the patient is welcome to continue in our Movement Disorders clinic.
 For patients who have neurologists outside of OHSU who are comfortable programming the IPG, it is often most convenient to return to the regular neurologist.
 We are happy to advise you on programming strategies and help you develop the most convenient plan for you and your patient.

 Unlike medications, DBS does not lose effectiveness.
-However, the stimulator settings often need to be adjusted, typically every six months.
+However, the stimulator settings may need to be adjusted as the disease progresses.
 Because DBS changes how the brain communicates with the body, patients may need post-DBS physical therapy, speech therapy or both.